Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 * `DevicesDeletionComplete` is a calculated property, reporting whether the devices has been deleted after the simulation has stopped running.
-* `StoppedTime` is the time when the simulation was manually stopped before it's scheduled `EndTime`.
+* `StoppedTime` is the time when the simulation was manually stopped before its scheduled `EndTime`.
 * `PreprovisionedIoTHubInUse`: whether the simulation ran or is running using the Azure IoT Hub created during the solution deployment.
-* `PreprovisionedIoTHubMetricsUrl`: the url to navigate to the IoT Hub metrics page.
+* `PreprovisionedIoTHubMetricsUrl`: the URL to navigate to the IoT Hub metrics page.
 * `Statistics` is a set of read only properties providing counters at a given time.